My Surprising Take on the BoC’s View That Rates Will Stay Lower for Longer – Monday Morning Interest Rate Update (April 28, 2014)

 Five-year variable-rate mortgages are offered at rates in the prime minus 0.65% range, which works out to 2.35% using today’s prime rate of 3.00%.

 The Bottom Line: Last week BoC Governor Stephen Poloz succinctly explained why our economic recovery has taken longer than many were expecting, why our interest rates will stay low for at least the next two years, and why they will then rise more slowly than would typically be expected because of our long-term demographic changes and our higher overall borrowing rates.
-His commentary suggests that both our fixed and variable rates should stay at or near today’s ultra-low levels for the foreseeable future, but for the reasons outlined above, that reassurance doesn’t make deciding between these two options any easier.David Larock is an independent full-time mortgage planner and industry insider.
+His commentary suggests that both our fixed and variable rates should stay at or near today’s ultra-low levels for the foreseeable future, but for the reasons outlined above, that reassurance doesn’t make deciding between these two options any easier.David Larock is an independent full-time mortgage agent and industry insider.
 If you are purchasing, refinancing or renewing your mortgage, contact Dave or apply for a Mortgage Check-up to obtain the best available rates and terms.